bostoncleek/Unscented-Kalman-Filter/README.md

 The plot at the top compares the results of the UKF to dead reckoning and the ground truth.
 When a landmark is observed (represented as a green dot) the trajectory approximated using the UKF tends toward the ground truth path.
 Localization algorithms such as the UKF are used for SLAM in autonomous vehicle applications such as driver-less cars and extraterrestrial exploration robots.

+See this [document](https://github.com/bostoncleek/Unscented-Kalman-Filter/blob/master/doc/ukf.pdf). for more details and theory behind the implementation.

 # How to run
 Simply run:
 ```